BedrockStreaming/GuzzleHttpBundle/README.md

 ## Contributing

-First of all, thank you for contributing !
+First, thank you for contributing!

-Here are few rules to follow for a easier code review before the maintainers accept and merge your request.
+Here are few rules to follow for an easier code review before the maintainers accept and merge your pull request:

-- you MUST follow the Symfony2 coding standard : you can use `make cs-fix` to fix the files
-- you MUST run the test
 - you MUST write or update tests
 - you MUST write or update documentation
+- the CI must pass on your pull request

 ## Running the test